angular/router/README.md

 This router's feature set is derived from Durandal's router, but the design and implementation are very different.
-Additionally, this router aims to fulfill the requirements mentioned in the[Angular 2.0 router design document](https://docs.google.com/document/d/1I3UC0RrgCh9CKrLxeE4sxwmNSBl3oSXQGt9g3KZnTJI).
+Additionally, this router aims to fulfill the requirements mentioned in the [Angular 2.0 router design document](https://docs.google.com/document/d/1I3UC0RrgCh9CKrLxeE4sxwmNSBl3oSXQGt9g3KZnTJI).

 The router's design is based around the idea of a customizable async pipeline and screen activator.
 Generally speaking, the router allows for great customization at almost every point, understands basic conventions, and has sensible defaults.